Emergency department visits for minor conditions

 - Treatment by another family doctor in a walk-in clinic.

 - Treatment advice from the Health Link telephone health information service (811).
 Health Link staff can help patients decide whether self-treatment is possible, if they should see their family doctor or another family doctor in an after-hours or walk-in clinic, or if they should go to an ED.
 Health Link is a free service that can be accessed across the province by all Albertans.

 When patients seek medical care with another family doctor outside of their usual clinic, it is possible that information about these visits may not be shared with their own family doctor.
 Making sure the patient’s family doctor has a complete record of the patient’s care is very important.
-Please see our FAQs section for more information about this topic.

 Considerations when viewing the results